Robert KingmanTitle: Emeritus Professor of Physics

 He has made several scientific presentations and has published both his PhD dissertation and his master's thesis.

 Before coming to Andrews, Kingman taught at the University of Arizona and Walla Walla College.
 He was assistant director of the Walla Walla College Summer Conference on Relativity in 1966.
-He teaches courses in concepts in applied physics and concepts of physics in motion.

 He is married to Lillis Swanson Kingman.
 They have two sons and two daughters.